data-goblin/powerbi-macguyver-toolbox/tabular-editor-scripts/csharp-scripts/add-svg-measures/README.md

 You can use these scripts and templates for free for non-commercial use.
 I'd appreciate that you please cite [data-goblins.com](https://www.data-goblins.com) if you do.
 For any future templates originally authored by someone else, please cite the original author.

+## Were these scripts helpful to you?
+I don't accept donations, have a patreon, or sell anything, but if you want to donate time helping me to prepare my tabletop roleplaying game campaign, that'd be great.
+So if you like worldbuilding or want to just have a 1 hour call with me to ideate about one of my tRPG sessions, that's payment enough for me 🎲.

 ## ⚠️ Notice
 These templates are provided as-is without warranties or guarantees.
 They are not maintained nor are they all necessarily suitable for use in production solutions.